jcurl/RJCP.DLL.SerialPortStream/README.md

 The main functionality on Linux is provided by a support C library.
 The issues are observed:

 * Custom baud rates are not supported.
-To know what baudrates are supported on your system, look at the file `config.h` after building.
+To know what baud rates are supported on your system, look at the file `config.h` after building.
 * DSR and DTR handshaking is not supported.
 You can still set and clear the pins though.